What is AuDHD?

 What is ADHD

 ADHD is a common condition that can make it hard to pay attention, keep still, and control your impulses.
-It’s a problem with a key group of mental skills called executive function
+It’s a problem with a key group of mental skills called executive function.

 People used to think of ADHD as a disorder that only kids (mainly boys) have.
 But it’s a lifelong condition that affects people of all ages and genders.
-ADHD affects many skills and functions and can make school, work, and relationships more challenging.2
+ADHD affects many skills and functionsopens in a new tab and can make school, work, and relationships more challenging.

 Researchers don’t yet know the exact cause of ADHD.
 But genetics likely play a role since ADHD appears to run in families.
 Studies show that kids with ADHD are more likely to have a close relative who also has it.